zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 But it perished by the unclear fade and destruction; and by extermination;...
-(medium) in life and old, death, sorrow, sorrow, bitterness, fear, and despair, so this is the destruction of this whole bitterness.”
+(medium) in life and old, death, sorrow, sorrow, bitterness, fear, and despair, so this is the destruction of this whole bitterness."
 In this way, the world is empty because of the consideration of not being turned up.

 How can we observe that the world is empty because of the empty line?
 In the